4.1 Compiling executables

 If your script uses a lot of external data, your executable might become very big because Hollywood will link all the files declared with preprocessor commands to it.
 If you do not want that, you can use the Link argument which all preprocessor commands support to tell the linker not to link certain files.
 Alternatively, you could load the files using normal Hollywood commands instead of preprocessor commands.

-You can also link plugins to your executables using the -linkplugins argument but you have to be very careful with the plugin license to see if static linking is allowed and the effect it can have on your project's license.
+You can also link plugins to your executables using the -linkplugins argument or by setting the Link tag to True in @REQUIRE but you have to be very careful with the plugin license to see if static linking is allowed and the effect it can have on your project's license.
 See Console arguments for details.

 Show TOC